-Creating effective high school learning communities that provide rigor and relevance to students is critical to developing a highly skilled Florida workforce.
+Creating effective high school learning communities that provide rigor and relevance to students are critical to developing a highly skilled Florida workforce.
 As Florida looks for ways to improve the social and economic welfare of its citizens, this report recommends establishing more effective high schools and better connections between the K-12 and postsecondary sectors.
-By overcoming several critical barriers to success - readiness in fundamental skills, readiness for career and professional education, the lack of meaningful career guidance, and the size of the learning community - the Council seeks to improve the fundamental skills and career/postsecondary readiness of its K-12 population, providing students with the tools to make a choice to pursue immediate employment following high school graduation, a technical certificate/degree at a technical center or community college, or a bachelor's degree at a community college or university.
+By overcoming several critical barriers to success - readiness in fundamental skills, readiness for postsecondary education, the lack of meaningful career guidance, and the size of the learning community - the Council seeks to improve the fundamental skills and career/postsecondary readiness of its K-12 population, providing students with the tools to make a choice to pursue a college credential or immediate employment following high school graduation.